JivanAmara/confirmed-email/README.rst

 Confirmed Email Sender
 ======================

-This package provides a class "ConfirmedEmailMessage" derived from the django standard class "EmailMultiAlternatives".
+This package provides a drop-in replacements for shortcut send_mail() and class "EmailMultiAlternatives" which ensures that destination addresses are confirmed before sending email to them.

-This class sends email only to confirmed addresses and automatically sends confirmation messages to unconfirmed addresses.
+The shortcut "send_mail_confirmed()" and class "ConfirmedEmailMessage" send email only to confirmed addresses and automatically send confirmation messages to unconfirmed addresses.
 It handles the confirmation process via a url in the message.

 Messages for unconfirmed addresses will be queued until the address is confirmed or a timeout period defaulting to 3 days elapses.

-This app is configured with the same settings as EmailMultiAlternatives plus EMAIL_CONFIRMATION_WAIT which is an integer specifying the number of days to keep queued messages for an unconfirmed address before deleting them.
+This app is configured with the same settings as Django's email backend plus EMAIL_CONFIRMATION_WAIT which is an integer specifying the number of days to keep queued messages for an unconfirmed address before deleting them.
 This setting defaults to 3.
+You also need a valid domain name for Django's Sites framework so the confirmation link is at the correct host.

+If you're unfamiliar with the Sites framework, you just need to make a quick update to the table django_site.
+It will be self-explanatory when you take a look.

-For developers, ConfirmedEmailMessage differs from EmailMultiAlternatives with the return value of ConfirmedEmailMessage.send().
-Instead of EmailMultiAlternatives.send() return value of 0/1 to indicate failure/success there can be a different status for each destination address.
-ConfirmedEmailMessage.send() returns, instead, a dictionary with each destination address as a key and a state represented a string; see the documentation for sender.ConfirmedEmailMessage'sent' for details.
-This allows developers to display a message asking a user to confirm their email address if appropriate.
+ConfirmedEmailMessage and send_email_confirmed differ from EmailMultiAlternatives in the return value of ConfirmedEmailMessage.send().
+Instead of the EmailMultiAlternatives.send() return value of 0/1 to indicate failure/success there can be a different status for each destination address.
+These return instead, a dictionary with each destination address as a key and a state represented by a string; see the documentation for sender.ConfirmedEmailMessage.sent() for details.
+This allows you to display a message indicating that confirmation is necessary if appropriate.

 settings variables: